michalcichon/michalcichon.github.io/_posts/2020-10-17-basic-config-server-to-avoid-hardcoding-in-ios-app.md

 mysql.server start
 ```

-I worked pretty well, but I found that I can't get to the root user.
+It worked pretty well, but I found that I can't get to the root user.

 ```bash
 mysql -u root
 ERROR 1698 (28000): Access denied for user 'root'@'localhost'
 ```

-This is probably because the password wasn't set to my user.
-I started mysqld_safe and then I could log in to `root` account.
+This is probably because the password wasn't set for my user.
+I started `mysqld_safe` and then I could log in to `root` account.

 ```bash
 sudo mysqld_safe --skip-grant-tables --skip-networking &